 Brand Identity & Murals

 Brand identity is also essential to consider.
 Can you give your team that pick-me-up they might be desperate for when returning to the office?
 A full-frontal staff mural could be an excellent option, showcasing your history, your ambition and your principles, art that can be related to by your entire staff.
+You could display inspirational images and other imagery for a mural using a Photo mosaic Wall.
+This will allow you install a digital display to make the space more interactive and personable.
 Brand identity might be adjusted in this way, too, perhaps with a curated and renewed logo to show you’re throwing off the dust of the past and redefining yourself for the current year.
 Imaging is more than just vanity, it’s a means by which to express yourself, and that works for your brand in kind.

 With this advice, we hope you can more easily retrofit your office, even before your full return.